PetchMa/PetchMa/README.md

 # Hey there! 👋📡🌌

-I'm an 18 year first year student in Toronto Canada who's into machine learning, astronomy, and academic research.
+I'm an 18 year incoming first year student in Toronto Canada who's into machine learning, astronomy, and academic research.

 Currently I'm an intern researcher **[@UCBerkeleySeti](https://github.com/UCBerkeleySETI)** building and scaling astronomy search algorithms to the cloud using things like, GCP, Kubernetes + Docker, and flask to serve our platform!
-I also focus in building ML algorithms to specifically to search for signals within radio spectrograms.
+I also focus on building ML algorithms to specifically search for signals within radio spectrograms.

-Find Me 🌎
+##Find Me 🌎

   - Learn more about what I do + follow some blog post and solution manuals ✏️ [Website](https://peterma.ca/)
   - I occasionally tweet about my projects! 💬 [Twitter](https://twitter.com/peterma02)